 It has been called a gateway that leads to inner realms, and other worlds; a personal vortex.

 The pineal gland — a small endocrine gland nestled between the two hemispheres of the brain — is considered by many to be the physical counterpart to the spiritual third eye.
 Up until 1958, when Aaron Lerner discovered that the rice-grain-sized gland transformed serotonin into melatonin and regulated wake/sleep patterns, it had been regarded by the scientific community as very likely vestigial.

 French philosopher Renee Descartes called the pineal “the seat of the soul,” postulating that the gland interacted in some way between the eyes and the brain, acting as the chief interpreter of vision…an idea developed hundreds of years before by the father of the Scientific Method, the ancient Greek physician Herophilos.
 Through his pioneering anatomical dissections, Herophilos theorized that the pineal glad was an interfacing organ that gained man access to the spiritual worlds.

 This theory is compatible with the ancient Eastern belief, from Hindus to Taoists, that the luminous sphere witnessed in the inner eye region is in fact the same tunnel through which the human soul exits the body.

-You will slowly begin to make out a distinct spherical shape in the center of your vision — perhaps a blue or violet impression.
 Don’t strain, just casually return to this practice when you feel like it.
-Over time the indigo color will become more distinct and you may begin to have some interesting experiences.
+Over time, you may begin to have some interesting experiences.